 Dog neutering during the pandemic

-- A female dog can have her first season, mate and get pregnant any time from 5-6 months old.
+- Female dogs can have a season and get pregnant any time from 5-6 months old.

 During lockdown, vets are having to prioritise the sickest pets, which means that many routine procedures such as neutering have been delayed or cancelled.